Notable People

 Why she still matters

-Debbie Friedman still matters because she changed Jewish religious culture, not just Jewish music.
+Debbie Friedman still matters because she changed Jewish religious culture as well as Jewish music.
 She made worship more democratic.
 She helped move prayer out of the register of recital and into the register of communal singing.
 Her best-known compositions now feel traditional in many spaces precisely because she succeeded so completely.

 That is a rare kind of victory for a religious artist.
-The innovations disappear into the practice because the practice absorbs them.
+The changes disappear into the practice because the practice absorbs them.

 Friedman belongs in a rebuilt editorial library because she made a new Jewish sound feel native.
 Once that happened, liberal Jewish prayer in North America was never quite the same.